pmacosta/sphinxcontrib-shellcheck/README.rst

 Configuration variables
 #######################

-These are the configurable aspects of the extension:
+These are the configurable variables of the extension:

-* **shellcheck_dialects** (*list or tuple of strings*): shell dialects to be linted.
-The default dialects are those supported by shellcheck, :code:`("sh", "bash", "dash", "ksh")`, and only a subset of these is valid.
+* **shellcheck_dialects** (*list of strings*): shell dialects to be linted.
+The default dialects are those supported by shellcheck, :code:`["sh", "bash", "dash", "ksh"]`, and only a subset of these is valid.

 * **shellcheck_executable** (*string*): name of the shellcheck executable (potentially full path to it too).
 The default is :code:`"shellcheck"`.